 Krista is a two-time University of Toronto graduate, having completed her degrees in Physical and Health Education in 2010, and in Physiotherapy in 2013.
 She is passionate about fitness and sports, more specifically running and soccer, because they have always been part of her lifestyle.
 She truly believes an active body supports longevity and overall life satisfaction.
 As a practitioner, she enjoys getting people back to what they enjoy doing most and tailoring treatment plans to meet the goals and expectations of the client.

 Krista is a Fellow of the Canadian Academy of Manipulative Physiotherapy (FCAMPT), specializing in advanced manual therapy skills, including spinal and peripheral manipulations.
 These specialized skills allow Krista to get her clients moving more efficiently, facilitating a timely return to their sport or daily activities—walking the dog, sitting without back pain, and more.

-Krista is passionate about fitness and sports, specifically running and soccer, because they have always been part of her lifestyle.
-She truly believes an active body supports longevity and overall life satisfaction.
-Krista has a special interest in sports and orthopaedic injuries in all levels of sports and fitness participation.
-Her treatment approaches include manual therapy, soft tissue release, and exercise prescription.
-Krista was a 2015 Toronto medical volunteer for the Pan American games, treating a variety of sports injuries and athletes in the Athletes Village medical centre.
-She enjoyed the games’ environment and working with fellow professionals in a volunteer capacity.
+Krista’s passion for treating sports and orthopaedic injuries in all levels of sports and fitness participation led her to become a 2015 Toronto medical volunteer for the Pan American Games.
+She treated a variety of sports injuries and athletes in the Athletes’ Village medical centre.
+She enjoyed the Games’ environment and working with fellow professionals in a volunteer capacity.

-If not at the gym, on the soccer field, or enjoying a good book, you may find Krista walking her Maltese-yorkie mix dog along the waterfront.
+If not at the gym, on the soccer field, or enjoying a good book, you may find Krista walking her Maltese-mix dog along the waterfront.
 Having a dog that required physiotherapy, and being an animal lover, she has a growing interest in canine rehab!